Slow Cooker Winter Vegetable Soup with Split Red Lentils

 - ¾ cup split red lentils

 - 1 cup (240 mL) canned chopped tomatoes with their juices

 - 3-4 sprigs of fresh thyme

-- 1 teaspoon kosher sea salt, plus more
+- 1 teaspoon Diamond Crystal kosher salt plus more to taste

 - freshly ground black pepper

 - 2-3 cups finely sliced savoy cabbage reserved for later